KeenanPayne504/Api-Project-Air-BnB/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
+        "address": "Street address is required",
+        "city": "City is required",
+        "state": "State is required",
-        "title": "Song title is required",
+        "country": "Country is required",
+        "lat": "Latitude is not valid",
+        "lng": "Longitude is not valid",
+        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "url": "Audio is required"
+        "price": "Price per day is required"
       }
     }
     ```

-* Error response: Couldn't find an Album with the specified albumId if albumId
-  is not null
-  * Status Code: 404
-  * Headers:
-    * Content-Type: application/json
-  * Body:

-    ```json
-    {
-      "message": "Album couldn't be found",
-      "statusCode": 404
-    }
-    ```

-### Edit a Song

-Updates and returns an existing song.
+### Add an Image to a Spot based on the Spot's id

+Create and return a new image for a spot specified by id.

 * Require Authentication: true
-* Require proper authorization: Song must belong to the current user
+* Require proper authorization: Spot must belong to the current user
 * Request
-  * Method: PUT
+  * Method: POST
-  * URL: /api/song/songId
+  * URL: /api/spots/:spotId/images
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "title": "Yesterday",
-      "description": "A song about the past.",
-      "url": "audio url",
-      "imageUrl": "image url",
+      "url": "image url",
-      "albumId": null
+      "preview": true
     }
     ```